TEG-Blue · The Emotional Gradient Blueprint

 What is TEG-Blue?

-TEG-Blue is The Emotional Gradient Blueprint: a visual framework for how nervous-system state changes perception, emotions, empathy, repair, and behaviour.
+TEG-Blue is The Emotional Gradient Blueprint: a research-grounded visual framework for reading how emotional, nervous-system, relational, and repair patterns form and change.

 What is the Nervous System Gradient?